#1 Tip For Serving During A Rush

 “Talent wins games, but teamwork and intelligence win championships.”

 – Michael Jordan

-The importance of teamwork demands respect by your serving teams.
-If an individual server doesn’t have a strong sense of commitment to others, they may be negatively affecting the productivity of the restaurant, as your chain is only as strong as the weakest link.
+Don’t underestimate the power of effective teamwork.
+It demands the respect of your serving teams and your management.
+If an individual server doesn’t have a strong sense of commitment to others, they may be negatively affecting the productivity of the restaurants.
+As the saying goes, your chain is only as strong as the weakest link.
 There are lots of talented restaurant servers out there, but talent is worthless without serious effort and preparation, and your best servers are no longer your best if they don’t pull their weight for the team.

 The #1 tip for serving during a rush and for keeping restaurant servers performing their best is preparation.
 So many servers show up just in time to take their first table, and are simply not prepared to perform the job at optimum performance.
-A server who doesn’t show up early for their shift will miss the opportunity to ensure they have everything they need for the shift in advance of when they need it, and leads to:
+A server who doesn’t show up early for their shift will miss the opportunity to ensure they have everything they need for the shift in advance of when they need it.

-While this may all seem obvious to you, it may not be to your management teams.
-The fact is that if your restaurant serving teams spend more time than necessary during the shift performing tasks they could have covered before they got busy managing the guests’ experience, they’ll become more efficient during peak periods.
+While this may all seem obvious to you, it may not be to your management teams or all of your servers.
+The fact is that if your restaurant serving teams spend more time than necessary during the shift performing tasks they could have covered before they got busy managing the guests’ experience, they could stand to become much more efficient during peak periods.
 Instead of playing catch up, they could put their best efforts on the real priorities – selling and providing exceptional service to your guests.

 - Why Server Recruitment, Training And Retention Strategies Don’t WorkThere are plenty of reports and articles that show national turnover rates for restaurant servers are as high as 70%. […]

 - Increase Restaurant Sales & Lower CostsMany restaurant operations are more hit & miss in their methods than some people would believe, and many have, believe it or not, no system at all.
 Some restaurant managers focus more on their sales. […]